flux-framework/rfc/spec_28.rst

 Release Request
 ^^^^^^^^^^^^^^^

-The scheduler SHALL send a ``resource.release`` request to the resource module to acknowledge *shrink* above, once the subtracted resources are free.
+The scheduler SHALL send one or more ``resource.release`` requests to the resource module to acknowledge *shrink* above, as the subtracted resources become free.

 The ``resource.release`` request is a JSON object with the following REQUIRED keys: